 A. thaliana Columbia-0 ecotype was used as the model plant for the applicational study of Pi-adsorbed-OrB and AAB as a soil supplement.
-For this purpose, we prepare 4 different media: Pi containing media (P + ), Pi starved media (P-), P- media supplemented by Pi-adsorbed-AAB (Pi@AAB), and P- media supplemented by Pi-adsorbed-OrB (Pi@OrB).
-The media were prepared according to previous publications (Angkawijaya et al., 2017; Estelle and Somerville, 1987; Nakamura et al., 2005) where its containing 0.8 % phosphate-free agar (Gelrite Pure, Kelco), 1% sucrose, and 20 mM MES buffer (pH 6.0), with 1 mM KH2PO4 for P + or without KH2PO4 for P- media under the continuous light condition at 22 °C. After 10 days, the seedlings grown on Pi@AAB and Pi@OrB were observed and compared to the one grown on P + or P- media.
+For this purpose, we prepare 4 different media: Pi containing media (P+), Pi starved media (P-), P- media supplemented by Pi-adsorbed-AAB (Pi@AAB), and P- media supplemented by Pi-adsorbed-OrB (Pi@OrB).
+The media were prepared according to previous publications (Angkawijaya et al., 221; Estelle and Somerville, 1987; Nakamura et al., 2005) where its containing 0.8 % phosphate-free agar (Gelrite Pure, Kelco), 1% sucrose, and 20 mM MES buffer (pH 6.0), with 1 mM KH2PO4 for P + or without KH2PO4 for P- media.
+The A. thaliana seeds were germinated and grown on these 4 media under the continuous light condition at 22 °C. After 10 days, the seedlings grown on Pi@AAB and Pi@OrB were observed and compared to the one grown on P + or P- media.
 For this observation, 2 plates were prepared for each condition of the media, with 8 seeds were planted on each plate.